thinkpad20/pico/README.md

 ```

 `eval'` takes a String of pico code and returns a value and a context, where the context is a tuple of a symbol table and a list of arguments.
 In short, the 3628800.0 is the value of note here.

+## Future Directions

+There is much work left to be done on Pico.
+The first priority is the correct evaluation of partial function application; next, I will add syntactic support for specifying function parameters out-of-line; next, I plan to add tuples and a list data type; after that, user-definable algebraic data types; finally, IO.
+IO in pico will not be handled purely, but there will be a modifier on functions which use IO so that they can only be called by other IO functions to encourage purity whenever possible.
+Further into the future, we may introduce concurrency primitives to Pico, most likely implementing a message-passing system.

+My ultimate hope is that Pico become a simple, yet robust, functional, statically typed scripting language.
+There are several scripting languages which are functional; however, none of them enforce functional purity, immutable variables, or static typing, all of which Pico does (outside of IO).
+Combining the simplicity of a scripting language with the bug-reducing features above, I believe, will result in a very powerful language.

 ## Pico Grammar